 Here are the steps to conduct a brainwriting game:

-- Divide the members into two groups and distribute an equal number of cards to each member of both groups, for example each teams get 20 cards.
+- Divide the members into two groups and distribute an equal number of cards to each member of both groups, for example, each team gets 20 cards.

-- Announce the problem that you want a new creative solution for.
+- Announce the problem that you want a new creative solution to.
 Also, make it clear that the winner will be the one who comes up with the best idea.

 - Now the moderator will sell a certain number of blank idea cards to each group member at a decided price.
 All the money that has been collected will be kept aside as the winning prize.
 After that, each member signs the cards so they can identify their cards at the end.

 - After the given time of the first round, all members hand over their idea cards to be displayed on the board.

 - Now another stipulated time is given to all members to read every idea on the displayed cards.
 At this time members can pick any idea card and amend it to make it a more relevant and meaningful solution to the problem.